Greek Cuisine: 34 Traditional Greek Foods To Try

 Tzatziki, pronounced tah-zee-kee, may be intimidating to say your first time, but there’s nothing else scary about it.
 The traditional recipe calls for Greek yogurt as the main ingredient and adds cucumbers, lemon juice, garlic, olive oil, salt, and pepper.
 Pretty tame, right?

-The result is a refreshing, flavorful dip or sauce—your choice, as it’s used as both.
+The result, however, is a refreshing, flavorful dip or sauce—your choice, as it’s used as both.
 As a delightful cucumber sauce, Tzatziki makes delicious Greek foods even better.
 But it is also served as a classic Greek dip with pita or vegetables as a meze (appetizer).

-For more meze recipes, read: Greek Appetizer Recipes
+For more meze recipes, read my Greek Appetizer Recipes article.

 4. Gyro - Doner Kebab